Skip to content

 npm run tauri dev

 The first run takes a few minutes while Rust compiles the Tauri backend.
-After that, hot-reload kicks in for the React frontend — changes appear immediately.
+After that, hot-reload kicks in for the React frontend and changes appear immediately.

 For a production build: